mikerjacobi/mikerjacobi.github.io/index.md

 <h2> About </h2>

 I'm a learner and a communicator.
-I believe that dedicated routine is the best tool for accomplishing goals.
+I believe that dedicated routine is the best tool available for accomplishing goals.
-I try to be process oriented in what I do, and relaxed in how I do it.
+I try to be process oriented in what I do, and flexible in how I do it.
 I write code for fun and professionally.
 I like to run while listening to audio books/podcasts, and I find an outlet in writing and gaming.